Search & DNA Assistance

 - More than 30 years of experience with searches

-- Holistic, inclusive approach that is respectful of all parties involved
+- A holistic, inclusive approach that is respectful of all parties involved

 - Leader in all legislative changes regarding adoption law in Ohio for more than 30 years, including spearheading legislation for Ohio adult adoptees to access to their original birth certificates